Newspapers across U.S. denounce Trump's media attacks with coordinated editorials

 And Trump’s attacks are resonating with his base.
 A Quinnipiac University poll published on Tuesday found that 51 percent of Republicans believe the media is the enemy of the people.
 The same poll reported that 44 percent of American voters are concerned that Trump’s criticism of the media will lead to violence against people who work in media.

-The deaths at the Annapolis, Maryland, newspaper Capital Gazette, demonstrated the openness of newspaper offices to the people in their communities.
+The deaths at the Capital Gazette, a newspaper Annapolis, Maryland, in June demonstrated the openness of newspaper offices to the people in their communities.
 A deranged shooter killed five people on the staff after sending threatening letters.

 "We are a free and independent press; it is one of the most sacred principles enshrined in the Constitution."

-The Philadelphia Inquirer posted a particularly brief and pointed editorial: "There is no vigorous debate with a free and independent press."
+The print edition of The Philadelphia Inquirer had a particularly brief and pointed editorial: "There is no vigorous debate without a free and independent press."
+(The paper ran a longer editorial online.)

 Not every news outlet was on board.
-The Wall Street Journal, with a conservative editorial board, published an article that was critical of the initiative, suggesting the president has a right to free speech and that newspapers have been “colluding.”
+The Wall Street Journal, whose editorial board is strongly conservative, published an article that was critical of the initiative, suggesting the president has a right to free speech and that newspapers have been “colluding.”
 Jack Shafer, senior media writer at Politico, wrote that the coordinated effort “is sure to backfire.”

 “It will provide Trump with circumstantial evidence of the existence of a national press cabal that has been convened solely to oppose him,” Shafer wrote.
 “When the editorials roll off the press on Thursday, all singing from the same script, Trump will reap enough fresh material to whale on the media for at least a month.”